 Over the past 12 months, the pair have helped refurbish and resell thousands of items, ranging from personal computers to mobile devices, laptops and tablets, which otherwise would have added to the world’s fastest growing waste stream, e-waste.

 According to a recent report by the United Nations (UN), 50 million tonnes of e-waste is generated every year – and this figure is expected to more than double to over 110 million tonnes by 2050, due to the rise of new technologies such as the Internet of Things (IoT) and wearables.

 Rebuyer, which is based in Sunderland, started life four years ago and is championing a circular economy for the disposal of electrical goods by working with companies such as Nice Network to provide a viable solution to the growing amount of corporate electrical and electronic waste.

-Simon Howartson, CEO and co-founder of Rebuyer, said: “Businesses nowadays are extremely tech focused, I don’t think there’s a single industry that hasn’t been affected in some way, shape or form by digital transformation.
+Simon Howatson, CEO and co-founder of Rebuyer, said: “Businesses nowadays are extremely tech focused, I don’t think there’s a single industry that hasn’t been affected in some way, shape or form by digital transformation.

 “In fact, you’d be hard pressed to find any department of an organisation that doesn’t utilise some sort of smart technology.

 “This means systems and devices are becoming extremely app heavy as a result, resulting in shorter life-spans and much faster disposal times.